 "Capacity" means the MW output level that an identified generating unit is capable of continuously producing, as further defined in a Transaction Confirmation and the requirements applicable to the relevant reliability region.

-"Contract Price" means the agreed price in U.S. Dollars (or other currency as may be agreed) to be paid by the Buyer to the Seller for Power in a Transaction, subject to any credit to which Buyer is entitled pursuant to Section 3.2.1.
+"Contract Price" means the agreed price in U.S. Dollars (or other currency as may be agreed) to be paid by the Buyer to the Seller for Power in a Transaction.

 "Contract Quantity" means that quantity of Power which Seller agrees to sell to Buyer and which Buyer agrees to purchase from Seller in a Transaction.